 At this event I guided Penkevyll and stood alongside her while the Wassail ceremonies took place.
 The meeting on the bridge is a little more energetic as Penkevyll accompanies the Maris to meet the approaching English from the opposite side at the centre of the bridge.

-The St Pirans festival in March invites Penkevyll and Boekka to take part in their procession at Redruth.
-The procession is uphill and extra energy is required here when Teazing and interacting with the crowd as well as keeping an eye on Penkevyll’s antics.
+St Pirans festival in March invites Penkevyll and Boekka to take part in their procession at Redruth.
+The procession is uphill and extra energy is required here while Teazing and interacting with the crowd along with keeping an eye on Penkevyll’s antics.

 The All Hallows Dark Gathering in Boscastle is now a popular event.
 During the afternoon I build energy by moving to the tribal music played for the Morris dancers (I find Beltane’s music extremely powerful) and connect with spirits of place on land and sea at the wondrous harbour of Boscastle.